Skip to content

 Field trips and study visits are an important part of your learning.
 Trips may include site visits and visits to practices, museums, exhibitions and events.
 Where a trip is mandatory it will be aligned to your modules and inform project work, and substantive costs – including travel and accommodation – will be paid for by the school.

 Optional trips may also be organised which can provide additional opportunities to enhance your knowledge and experience.
-Optional trips may incur a cost to the student.
-A valid passport and any associated visas will be required for trips outside of the UK.
+Optional trips will incur an additional cost of approximately £500 for participating students.

 How you're assessed